 While the dreadnought body style may make you think that the WD7S will become uncomfortable to hold after a long period of time, the construction of the neck offers lightweight and comfortable playing.

-Whether you are looking to perform in a one-on-one setting or in a live audience, the WD7S does deliver crystal clear, powerful, and full sound.
+Whether you are looking to perform in a one-on-one setting or in a live audience, the WD7S does deliver crystal clear, powerful, and full sound for your favorite chords.